 Writer Dave Shapton describes the metaverse as “the convergence point of most, if not all, media, computing and communication technologies… a shared 3D space where users can see other people and share experiences.
 It can mirror the real world, or can be a total fantasy.”

-Games building worlds like Minecraft and Fortnite are a taste of things to come.
+Games building worlds like Microsoft’s Minecraft and Epic Games’ Fortnite are a taste of things to come.

 “Though they seem like games today, inhabitants of these early metaverses are building cities, gathering for concerts and events and connecting with friends,” said Huang.
 “Future worlds will be photorealistic, obey the laws of physics (or not) and be inhabited by human avatars and AI beings.”